rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 ### Visiting users

 As a visiting user I want to:
--	"Instantly understand the purpose of the website"
+-	"Instantly understand the purpose of the website."
 -	"Be able to swiftly decipher site navigation."
--	"Find out how good a particular car is?"
+-	"Find out how good a particular car is."
 -	"Be able to register and become a member to post my own review."

 ### Returning users